 Playwright, Composer, & Lyricist

 The composer and lyricist Stephen Sondheim is the most important artist to work in the American musical theater over the past half-century.
-He has not only collaborated on more than a dozen landmark shows and written countless standard songs but has also been the single most influential force in bringing the Broadway musical into the modern age.
+He has not only collaborated on more than a dozen landmark shows from which have come many standard songs but has also been the single most influential force in bringing the Broadway musical into the modern age.

 That journey began when Sondheim was still in his 20’s and contributed the lyrics to two classic collaborations with the playwright Arthur Laurents and the director-choreographer Jerome Robbins, West Side Story (1957; music by Leonard Bernstein) and Gypsy (1959; music by Jule Styne).
 Both shows have been repeatedly revived on Broadway and throughout the world.
 Daring and unorthodox for their time, they now are universally seen as twin pinnacles of the post-war Broadway musical.